Dr. William Schwieterman joined Stream Biomedical in 2020 and has been on

 in the area of clinical development and regulatory science.

-Since leaving PDA Dr. Schwietern1an has worked extensively for and within
+Since leaving FDA Dr. Schwietern1an has worked extensively for and within

 many companies in the pharmaceutical industry.
 His work includes roles as

-Carolina based-con1pany acquired by Lundbeck Inc. for $6.58 million following
+Carolina based-company acquired by Lundbeck Inc. for $6.58 million following

 the approval of its drug droxidopa for the treatment of neurogenic orthostatic